josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

 One last thing: be extremely wary of promises.
-If you hear anything at all like "we're going to start you low, but we expect you'll be promoted quickly," or "the salary is lower because we give regular bonuses," that should set off some alarms.
+If you hear anything at all like "we're going to start you low, but we expect you'll be promoted quickly," or "the salary is lower because we give regular bonuses," proceed with an abundance of caution.

 If this happens, at the _very_ least, get every detail you can, in writing, including what you'll need to do to earn that promotion/bonus by the time stated, and what figures they'll be.

 Promises are quickly forgotten.
-If you're relying on anyone's word for anything, get the receipts.
+They might be sincere and in good faith, but regardless: if you're relying on anyone's word for anything, get the receipts.
+If it's not in writing, it didn't happen.

 ##  Mindset